OVPR Guidance for the Government Shutdown

 - Researchers should continue performance under their federal awards and sub-awards during a lapse in appropriations, provided funds are authorized during the period of performance of the grant or cooperative agreement has not expired.
 Researchers should contact their research administrator with questions about fund availability for active awards.

-- Absent an official notice to stop performing work (stop-work order), researchers should continue to perform under contracts or cooperative agreements for work where sufficient funds were obligated and drawn prior to a lapse in appropriations, and where performance does not require government support, such as quality assurance oversight or other actions required of agency staff.
+- Absent an official notice to stop performing work (stop-work order), researchers should continue to perform under contracts or cooperative agreements for work where sufficient funds were obligated and drawn prior to a lapse in appropriations, and where performance does not require government support, such as quality assurance oversight, prior approval or other actions required of agency staff.

-- If a research project team receives a stop-work notification, the notice should be immediately forwarded to your project representative from the Office of Research and Sponsored Projects.
+- If a research project team receives a stop-work notification, the notice should be immediately forwarded to your award management officer in the Office of Research and Sponsored Projects.

 - Activities on grants, contracts and cooperative agreements should continue as normal, but the university may be delayed in receiving funds to reimburse for incurred costs on existing awards.

-- Principal investigators will be able to submit annual/interim reports, final project reports and project outcomes reports in agency systems (e.g., Research.gov, eRA Commons, PAMS) and should do so in accordance with project due dates.
+- Principal investigators are able to submit annual/interim reports, final project reports and project outcomes reports in agency systems (e.g., Research.gov, eRA Commons, PAMS) and should do so in accordance with project due dates.

 FAQs